Installing the Assembly Connector (SIMS)

 Step 2 – Sign up

-- Log on to the server, then use your browser to navigate to the Assembly platform sign up page.
+- In your browser to navigate to the Assembly platform sign up page.

 - Enter the invite code, then your email and create a password.
 If you do not have an invite code, please contact email@example.com.